 I love Shan, the film director, as the truth-seeker here.
 I love how despite the horrible threat of death — and his wife’s death — Shan still wants to tell a good story, a true story.
 Let his camera speak as any artist would.
 I also love that he never gives up hope.
 Even if the ending of this story is heartbreaking.
 And seemingly inconsequential to the Mandarin.

 If you haven’t been reading Fraction’s Iron Man, I highly suggest picking up this issue.
 It’s basically a one-shot, so you don’t have to worry about storylines.
 Both Fraction and Di Giandomenico gives 100%.
 Beautiful and haunting.

 1. Detective Comics #860 by Greg Rucka and J.H.
 Williams III

 Hooray, Rucka finally gave Colonel Kane a first name: Jake.
 (I’m such a completest.)

-The confrontation between Kate and Renee was perfect with Kate info-gathering in seedy bars for her Batman-like take down of the thugs.
+The confrontation between Kate and Renee was perfect with Kate info-gathering in seedy bars for her Batman-like takedown of the thugs.
 (How hilarious was it that they thought she was Batman?)
-And of course, Renee just thought Kate had fell further down the rung of doing nothing with her life.
+And of course, Renee just thought Kate had fallen further down the rung of doing nothing with her life.